-Can you see how each database has similar and different types of information?
+Each database has similar and different types of information.
 For example:

 - The Actor database is the only one with name information ("name").

 Merging the three databases above into a data warehouse lets you query them (or search for information in them) as if it were a single database.
 That could be valuable for a business intelligence system that needs a bird's eye view of all the data from a company.
 Bringing the databases together requires a data map to clarify where the information intersects.
-Also, you need to define which database's data should be used in cases of duplicate data, and how to treat new information.
+Also, you need to define which database's data to use in cases of duplicate data as well as how to treat new information.

-Below is an illustration of a basic data map for the movie and actors databases.
+Below is an illustration of a basic data map for the movie and actor databases.
 The connecting lines show how we mapped the data sources to the target schema:

 In summary, data mapping creates instructions that merge the information from one or multiple data sets into a single schema (table configuration) that you can query and derive insights from.
 In more technical terms, data mapping matches the relevant fields from one or more information sources to the relevant fields in a “delimited file” (i.e., a text file that defines the schema of the target destination or data warehouse).

 The above example is a simple one, but data mapping becomes exceedingly more complicated depending on the following factors: